 We have reciprocal agreements between university libraries, which permit you to use the facilities at the libraries nearest your home.

-The university has many distance-learning and part-time researchers so you'll be part of a large community.
+The university has many distance-learning and part-time researchers so you'll be part of a large community with specialist support.
 Find out more about the resources, training and support available.

-The department is also associated with two research centres that promote collaborative research both inside and outside the University.
+The department is associated with the Centre of Theology and Philosophy that promotes collaborative research both inside and outside the University.

 There is no need to visit the University in person to successfully complete your research.
 However, we will be delighted to see you if you are able to visit - simply arrange with your supervisor the best time for a visit.

 - Hear visiting scholars from the UK and overseas